 Advising is available throughout the year in 2101D Skinner Building.
-Students should check Testudo (http://testudo.umd.edu/) for their registration date and for any mandatory advising blocks.
-Advising questions can be sent to email@example.com or you may call 301-405-0862.
+To schedule an advising appointment with a Communication advisor, go to: https://go.umd.edu/COMM_Advising.
+Students should check Testudo (http://testudo.umd.edu) for their registration date and for any mandatory advising blocks.
+Advising questions can be sent to firstname.lastname@example.org or you may call 301-405-0862.

 Academic Programs and Departmental Facilities

-The Center for Political Communication and Civic Leadership unites research, education, and public engagement to foster democratic communication by a diverse people.
-See: www.comm.center.umd.edu.
+The Mark and Heather Rosenker Center for Political Communication and Civic Leadership unites research, education, and public engagement to foster democratic communication by a diverse people.
+See: http://communication.umd.edu/research/political-communication-center/.

 Undergraduate Research Experiences

-Research experiences include assisting on faculty research projects, participating in special team research projects, and working with the department's Center for Political Communication and Civic Leadership and/or the Center for Health and Risk Communication.
+Research experiences include assisting on faculty research projects, participating in special team research projects, and working with the department's Mark and Heather Rosenker Center for Political Communication and Civic Leadership and/or the Center for Health and Risk Communication.